Duke-Analyst/RFM-Analysis-/README.md

 # I. Introduction
 As the holiday season approaches, the Marketing Department is preparing a series of campaigns to express appreciation to our customers.
-In addition, the Marketing Director has proposed using the RFM model to segment our customer.
+In addition, the Marketing Director has proposed using the RFM model to segment our customers.
 This model will help us identify valuable customer segments, particularly those with high potential to become long-term, loyal customers.

 ## 1. What is the RFM model
 In RFM analysis, customers are scored based on three factors (Recency - Frequency - Monetary), then labeled based on the combination of RFM scores.